-Postmodern architecture images, PoMo architects designs, Property proposals news, Projects, Houses
+Postmodern architecture images, PoMo architects designs, Property proposals news, Houses

 Postmodern Buildings : Architecture

-PoMo Buildings + Designs in the Built Environment
+PoMo Buildings Designs – major International Built Environment projects and architects.

-Postmodernism straddled various disciplines from music to philosophy, from art to architecture.
-We’ve selected what we feel are the key examples of Postmodern Architecture.
+Postmodernism straddled various disciplines from music to philosophy, from art to architecture. e-architect have selected what we feel are the key examples of Postmodern Architecture.
 PoMo buildings tended to be American though the UK also features quite strongly.

 We aim to include Postmodern buildings / projects that are either of top quality or interesting, or ideally both.